keenlabs/Keen-Docs/source/data_analysis/metrics.rst

     https://api.keen.io/3.0/projects/your_project_id/probes/count_unique?event_name=logged_in&api_key=your_api_key&target_property=body:user:email&timeframe=today

-In this example, we are analyzing our “logged_in” event collection and telling it to count the target_property values in the **body:user:email** :ref:`hierarchical property <property hierarchy>`.
+In this example, we are analyzing our "logged_in" event collection and telling it to count the target_property values in the **body:user:email** :ref:`hierarchical property <property hierarchy>`.
 That property contains a way to identify a unique user -- the user’s email.

 The response from a Count Unique request is a JSON object that looks like the following: